 One suggestion Thorne will make is to limit the time of public comments at the start of the meeting, adding time at the meeting's end for more comments.

 "All too often, those who are on the meeting's agenda have to wait until late in the evening to make their presentation," Thorne said.
 "I want to hear those who are on the schedule at a reasonable time and then we can take more public comments.
-We'll stay as late as it takes to everyone who wants to talk."
+We'll stay as late as it takes to hear everyone who wants to talk."

 Thorne also wants to establish a performance measure for the council so that the public can assess on a regular basis just how its elected officials are doing.
 The council would set targets for measurement, such as on how well it is meeting budget goals for municipal employee benefits and salaries, how well its first responders are handling emergencies, and a broad range of other performance goals.

 "Let's determine how well we perform compared to other cities that are seen as the 'best of class,'" he explained.
-"I think Pleasanton in a lot of cases will best in class, but that doesn't mean that we can't continue to improve by using these performance measurement standards."
+"I think Pleasanton in a lot of cases will be best in class, but that doesn't mean that we can't continue to improve by using these performance measurement standards."